kyma-incubator/homebrew-kyma-incubator/README.md

 	brew install kyma-incubator/kyma-incubator/kyma-cli

-To install cutting-edge of the application add `--HEAD` to the `brew install` command
+To install cutting-edge version of the application add `--HEAD` to the `brew install` command

 ### Contribution